dennwats/cka-labs/README.md

-# 🎓 RHCA Learning Journey – dennwats
+# 🎓 RHCA Learning Journey

 This repo documents my journey to becoming a Red Hat Certified Architect (RHCA) with an OpenShift focus.